 Watering your lawn is the only way of giving the grass plants access to water during periods of low or no rainfall.
-Our advice focuses on how to water your lawn in the most effiicient manner whilst minimising the amount of water required.
+Our advice focuses on how to water your lawn in the most efficient manner whilst minimising the amount of water required.

 The biggest mistakes our customers make when watering a lawn

-The biggest mistake that is made when it comes to watering is thinking they have watered enough.
+The biggest mistake that customers make when watering their lawn is thinking that they have watered enough.
 Giving your lawn a quick sprinkle every few days when there has been no rain will have very little effect.

 It is important that the water penetrates the surface of the soil and reaches down to the root zone, so even though the surface may seem wet, the soil itself can still be bone dry if it is not watered enough.